HomeTutorialsDifferences Between CCPA And GDPR Compliance

 What Is GDPR Compliance

 GDPR replaces the Data Protection Directive (1995).
-It was drafted back in 2016 and was required due to the increase in smartphones, tablets, and other devices.
+It was drafted in 2016 and was required due to the increase in smartphones, tablets, and other devices.
 Ultimately, it changed the way that data is collected.

 Despite it being a European regulation, it still impacts companies operating in the US.
-For example, if people in European countries visit their site, or they have customers in the EU.
+For example, if people in European countries visit their site or they have customers in the EU.

 CCPA and GDPR: The Key Differences